phovea/phovea.github.io/contributors/getting_started.md

 1. `docker-compose up -d`
 2. `npm run start:app`

-Now in the browser check adress `http://localhost:8080/` for accessing the app or `http://localhost:8080/api/hello_world/` for accessing the api.
+Now in the browser check adress `http://localhost:8080/` for accessing the app or `http://localhost:8080/api/hello_world/` for accessing the API.